What is geotechnical engineering? Key terms, applications and survey type

 • Drainage characteristics

-Geotechnical surveys should always be accompanied by a geoenvironmental investigation, which looks into the chemical properties and possible contamination of the soil and ground water to assess potential impacts of the project on humans or the environment.
+Geotechnical surveys should always be accompanied by a geoenvironmental investigation, which looks into the chemical properties and possible contamination of the soil and groundwater to assess the potential impacts of the project on humans or the environment.
 Geotechnical engineers will be involved in specifying remedial measures where an environmental threat has been identified.

 Types of geotechnical testing

 Many different types of geotechnical tests are used to measure the soil and rock characteristics outlined above.
-Whilst a comprehensive look at these tests is beyond the scope of this article, the next few sections explore the most common examples that you’ll hear about.
+Whilst a comprehensive look at these tests is beyond the scope of this article, the next few sections explore the most common examples that you’ll hear about in geotechnical testing.

 Geotechnical testing – Soil consolidation test